Audi A4: B9 (Typ 8W; 2015)

 The fifth-generation of the A4 was revealed in June 2015 when pre-production versions were released to the motoring press, with the official launch occurring at the Frankfurt Motor Show in September 2015.
-This generation of the A4 is the fifth to carry the A4 badge and is commonly referred to as the B9, representing the ninth generation of the Audi 80/A4 series, which were originally (but no longer) based on the B platform.
+It is commonly referred to as the B9, representing the ninth generation of the Audi 80/A4 series, which were originally (but no longer) based on the B platform.
 The B9 is slightly larger than the outgoing B8, but Audi claims the new A4 is around 120 kg lighter than its predecessor due to the use of its new lightweight aluminum-hybrid construction.
-The B9 also comes with a number of A4 firsts such as virtual cockpit, Apple CarPlay and Android Auto, full-color head-up display, and Audi pre-sense.
+The B9 also comes with several A4 firsts such as virtual cockpit, Apple CarPlay and Android Auto, full-color head-up display, and Audi pre-sense.

-Common misconception is that the “B9” or 8W Generation started in 2017, because that’s when the USA market got it but it was available in European markets in the model year 2016.
+A common misconception is that the B9 (or 8W) generation started in model year 2017, as that is when the US market got it – however, it was available in European markets beginning in 2015.

 Trims

-The Audi A4 launched with three petrol, and four diesel engines.
+The Audi A4 launched with three petrol and four diesel engines.
 US models received only the gasoline versions which consisted of the base 2.0L turbo found in the ultra model, the standard 2.0L turbo in the standard grades, and the V6 engines offered in the S4 and RS4 (3.0L and 2.9L respectively).
 The Ultra introduced Audi's new high efficiency variant of the EA888 that achieves best in class fuel economy through the use of an increased compression ratio engine (9.6:1 to 11.7:1) with shorter compression and longer-expansion phases.
 It sends this power through a 7-Speed dual-clutch powering the front wheels only.
 This allows the A4 to achieve an EPA rating of 27 city/37 highway/31 combined.
 This variant was only offered until 2020 at which point it was rebranded to the 40 TFSI.
 Performance figures are shown under the engine variants below.

 Available model grades are Premium, Premium Plus, Ultra Premium, Ultra Premium Plus and Prestige.
 Ultra models featured improved fuel efficiency and reduced emissions, and were only available in the FWD configuration.
 Every other model was available in either FWD or Quattro.
 The S Line and Black Optic packages were also made available.
 The S Line package uses skirts, bumpers, seats and wheels from the Audi S4, and adds an aluminum inlay to the interior consoles.
 The Black Optic package, or Black Edition, also uses the S4's body kit, but replaces the exterior's chrome trim with black counterparts.

 A slight facelift was introduced in 2019, featuring new front and rear bumpers inspired by the Audi RS 4.
 Additionally, the Titanium model grade was introduced to replace the Ultra Premium and Ultra Premium Plus models.